 PressOn.
 The overall performance in terms of error rate and selection time of PressOn was similar to LiftOff, indicating that it would also be a valid choice for interacting with mobile VR HMDs.
 During the tasks, most participants never lifted the finger from the touchpad preferring to have the visual cue of the current touch location similar as for LiftOff.
 The biggest downside of PressOn was that pressing down on the touchpad resulted in the IVE to "shake" and led to a higher physical demand.
+This shaking only occurred in the PressOn condition, all other conditions had no negative effect since we used a capacitive touchpad that needs no pressure.
 However, this did not lead to a higher simulator sickness but was reported as being "uncomfortable".
-In a future prototype this can be solved using technology such as "ForceTouch" introduced Apple.
+In a future prototype this can be solved using technology such as "ForceTouch" introduced by Apple.

 As expected, LandOn performed significantly worse in terms of error rate in comparison to the other two commit methods.
-Nevertheless, it indicated a lower selection time (M=0.84s, SD=0.14s) and has therefore relevance for time critical UIs demanding less accuracy, such as a gamepad (see section Interaction Scenarios).
+Nevertheless, it indicated a lower selection time (M=0.84s,

+SD=0.14s) and has therefore relevance for time critical UIs demanding less accuracy, such as a gamepad (see section Interaction Scenarios).
 Having analyzed the touch data for LandOn we are able to give some insights on how users blindly interact with FaceTouch and how this interaction can be improved.